matrix-org/synapse/docs/specification.rst

 servers.
 Federation is a mechanism by which two home servers can exchange Matrix event messages, both as a real-time push of current events, and as a historic fetching mechanism to synchronise past history for clients to view.
-It uses HTTP connections between each pair of servers involved as the underlying transport.
+It uses HTTPS connections between each pair of servers involved as the underlying transport.
 Messages are exchanged between servers in real-time by active pushing from each server's HTTP client into the server of the other.
 Queries to fetch historic data for the purpose of back-filling scrollback buffers and the like can also be performed.
+Currently routing of messages between homeservers is full mesh (like email) - however, fan-out refinements to this design are currently under consideration.

 There are three main kinds of communication that occur between home servers:

 :Queries:
-   These are single request/response interactions between a given pair of servers, initiated by one side sending an HTTP GET request to obtain some information, and responded by the other.
+   These are single request/response interactions between a given pair of servers, initiated by one side sending an HTTPS GET request to obtain some information, and responded by the other.
 They are not persisted and contain no long-term significant history.
 They simply request a snapshot state at the instant the query is made.